devgateway/www.developmentgateway.org/_posts/2015-04-02-benefits-of-an-internal-data-culture.md

 created: 1427978761
 old_path: news/benefits-internal-data-culture
 title: Benefits of an Internal Data Culture
-lede: 'The United States made a big move when it announced DJ Patil as the First US Chief Data Scientist.
+excerpt: 'The United States made a big move when it announced DJ Patil as the First US Chief Data Scientist.
 Patil was at the Strata + Hadoop World Conference when Barack Obama announced the decision via video call before Patil spoke to the audience about "Data Science: Where Are We Going".
 The video can be found here and it is definitely